Bond Yield and Return

 Coupon and current yield only take you so far down the path of estimating the return your bond will deliver.
 For one, they don't measure the value of reinvested interest.
 They also aren't much help if your bond is called early—or if you want to evaluate the lowest yield you can receive from your bond.
 In these cases, you need to do some more advanced yield calculations.
 Fortunately, there is a spate of financial calculators available—some that even estimate yield on a before- and after-tax basis.
 The following yields are worth knowing, and should be at your broker's fingertips:

 - Yield to maturity (YTM) is the overall interest rate earned by an investor who buys a bond at the market price and holds it until maturity.
 Mathematically, it is the discount rate at which the sum of all future cash flows (from coupons and principal repayment) equals the price of the bond.
 YTM is often quoted in terms of an annual rate and may differ from the bond’s coupon rate.
 It assumes that coupon and principal payments are made on time.
-It does not require dividends to be reinvested.
+It does not require dividends to be reinvested, but computations of YTM generally make that assumption.
 Further, it does not consider taxes paid by the investor or brokerage costs associated with the purchase.

 - Yield to call (YTC) is figured the same way as YTM, except instead of plugging in the number of months until a bond matures, you use a call date and the bond's call price.
 This calculation takes into account the impact on a bond's yield if it is called prior to maturity and should be performed using the first date on which the issuer could call the bond.